Enna Solla Pogirai: Release and reception

 Enna Solla Pogirai was initially scheduled to release on 24 December 2021, but later pushed to 13 January 2022, the week of Pongal.
 M. Suganth of The Times of India rated the film 3 stars out of 5, saying, "The lively music by Vivek-Mervin and the chic visuals by cinematographer Richard Nathan also help to keep us involved in the proceedings.
 And there is genuine warmth in the way the director manages to resolve the issues of the characters".
 Avinash Ramachandran of Cinema Express wrote, "It is not often in Tamil cinema that we get a well-made romantic musical, and in many ways, Enna Solla Pogirai hopes to fill that vacuum.
 While it might not necessarily be a perfect fit, it is no doubt a decent value addition to this list" and rated the film 2.5 stars out of 5.

 Home media

-The film's post-theatrical streaming rights were bought by ZEE5, where it began streaming from 15 April 2022.
-The satellite rights were bought by Zee Tamil, where it premiered on 15 May 2022.
+The film began streaming on ZEE5 from 15 April 2022.
+It had its television premiere on Zee Tamil on 15 May 2022.
 The television premiere registered TRP ratings of 0.99.